ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 This learning path demonstrates how you can use ASP.NET Core with Windows 11 to build a web server for a headless IoT application.
 This learning path uses Windows Dev Kit 2023 as a development PC.
 The kit does not contain any real sensors, so you will implement a temperature sensor emulator.

 ## Before you begin
 Make sure that .NET is correctly installed on your machine.
-To do this, open the command prompt, and type:
+To do this, open the command prompt and type:

 ```console
 dotnet --info